 Faithful direction requires more than good intentions or technical skill.

-It requires sound judgment, moral courage, and clarity about who holds authority—and why.
-Right On Mission forms leaders and boards to exercise authority responsibly, discern wisely under pressure, and make decisions that keep the organization aligned long-term with its God-given mission.
+It requires knowledge, sound judgment, and clarity about why the organization exists.
+Right On Mission forms leaders and boards to exercise authority responsibly, discern wisely under pressure, and make decisions with moral courage that keep the organization aligned long-term with its God-given purpose.

 Dr. Sarah Sumner is known for her willingness to name hard truths when course correction is required—and for possessing the resolve to lead change that others recognize as necessary but feel unequipped to undertake.